CrypToolProject/M209KnownPlaintextAttackML/README.md

 ## External Encryption Tool

 For encrypting data, we use an external M-209 implementation found in Brian Neal's M-209 GitHub Repository.
 This tool is utilized for accurately simulating the encryption process as performed by the actual Hagelin M-209 machine.
 The original repository is accessible [here](https://github.com/gremmie/m209).
 Note that for data organizational reasons, we slightly modified some of this code.
-Therefore, for correct performance, please use the version available in the folder m209 Brian Neal of our repository.
+Therefore, for correct performance, please use the version available in the folder "m209 Brian Neal" of our repository.

 ## Getting Started